-\subsection{Vector Field Difference Measurement}
+\subsection{Vector field difference measurement}

-In the following, we will use the wind field datasets as an example to demonstrate how our method can measure the variation of time-varying vector fields.
-Similar as the work \cite{Soler2018LiftedWM}, we will use the resulting persistence diagrams obtained by wind fields to measure the variations of singular patterns of the wind fields of the two tropical cyclones respectively.
+In the following, we will use the wind field datasets that were used in the previous subsection as an example to demonstrate how our method can measure the variation of time-varying vector fields.
+Similar to the work \cite{Soler2018LiftedWM}, we will use the resulting persistence diagrams obtained by wind fields to measure the variations of singular patterns of the wind fields of the two tropical cyclones, respectively.

 Specifically, we sequentially compute the bottleneck distance between the persistence diagrams of two neighboring moments.
 The results are displayed in Fig. \ref{fig:bottleneck}, where the point labeled $k$ represents the bottleneck distance between the 1-dimensional persistence diagram at the $(k+1)$-th moment and the persistence diagram at the $k$-th moment.
 For instance, the first moment of Khanun is 2023-07-31-06:00 UTC; thus, the first blue point's value represents the bottleneck distance between the persistence diagram obtained at 2023-07-31-06:00 UTC and the one obtained at 2023-07-31-00:00 UTC.
 The first moment of Saola is 2023-08-25-06:00 UTC; hence, the first orange point's value represents the bottleneck distance between the persistence diagram obtained at 2023-08-25-06:00 UTC and the one obtained at 2023-08-25-00:00 UTC.